Sourdico/medtech/README.md

 ### Installation
 1. Clone the repo
 2. Open the project in your preferred C# IDE.
+The preferred choice is Visual Studio.
 3. Build and run the application.

 ## Usage